- Understanding the Impact of Digital Twins in Healthcare

 Static Digital Twins

 A static twin resembles a standard simulation where experts examine things without live connections.
 It relies on math based on estimates to work things out.
 This static twin stems from information gathered by sensors that monitor a real system.
 In essence, static twins are mathematical models created from patient data.
+For example, Philips developed a static twin called HeartNavigator.

 Key Technologies Used in Digital Twins for Healthcare

 Various technologies are used to gather patient data when developing and deploying Digital Human Twins (DHTs).
 Digital health sensors and devices gather information directly from the patient and/or surroundings, and afterwards, they transmit and store it in real time in the IoT cloud.
-Here’s the list of the key technologies used in Digital Twins:
+Here’s the list of the key technologies used in digital twins:

 Use Cases of Digital Twins in Healthcare